Accelerated Education Working Group

 Around the world, more than 263 million children and adolescents are out of school.
 For many of these children and youth, the formal schooling system may no longer be a viable option.
 Accelerated Education is an alternative.
 Accelerated Education Programs (AEPs) are flexible, age-appropriate programs run in an accelerated timeframe that allow those who have missed out on education to catch up.
 The goal is to provide learners with a basic education that is certified and equivalent to the formal schooling system.

-This website provides a comprehensive collection of information about Accelerated Education created and approved by experts in the field.
-Here, you will find valuable guidance notes, reports and case studies as well as multi-media resources to watch experts discuss what works best and how to design, adapt, and implement an AEP.
+This website provides a comprehensive collection of information about Accelerated Education, as developed by the Accelerated Education Working Group.
+You will find valuable tools, guidance notes, reports, and case studies as well as multimedia resources in which experts discuss what works best and how to design, adapt, and implement an AEP.

 What is the Accelerated Education Working Group?